Commodore 64 Chips

 - Removed from a socket - chip has not been soldered.

-- Tested with the SIDbench diagnostic program and by playing tunes from the "High Voltage SID Collection" in SIDplay for an hour.
+- Tested with the SID Tester program and by playing tunes from the "High Voltage SID Collection" for an hour, all fine (see note about the filter response below)

-- A heatsink is recommended to prolong life of SID chips as they run very hot (see mods section)
+- A heatsink is recommended to prolong the life of the chip (see mods section)

 6581 SID Chip (Medium filter)